loreanvictor/nokss/docs/usage/index.md

 # Usage

-**nokss** works out of the box and styles elements based on their semantics rather than classes or attributes.
-You don't need to use any classes (like `.btn` or `.container`) for styling your HTML.
-Instead, **nokss** relies on the semantics of HTML elements to determine how to style them:
+_nokss_ works out of the box and styles elements based on their semantics rather than CSS classes (like `.btn` or `.container`).
+Instead, _nokss_ relies on the semantics of HTML elements to determine how to style them:

 - [HTML tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) mainly determine how an element should be styled.